 * Alan Gardiner and TLA Transliteration of Palace: The screenshot below (click to enlarge it) is from the powerful web resource Thesaurus Linguae Aegyptiae.
 See displayed both the hieroglyphics and the English transliteration pr-aA for the Egyptian word for "palace".
 Likewise, see the inset just above from page 34 (click for more) of the 1909 Ipuwer translation by Alan Gardiner, misnamed The Admonitions of an Egyptian Sage.
 The transliteration for "palace" there, some few hundred years after Joseph (by an Exodus-based chronology) is pr-wr.

-* Whence Comes Pharaoh: So the world speaks the particular word Pharaoh, not from the Egyptian language, but from the Hebrew and because of the Bible which uses the word more than 200 times.
+* Whence Comes Pharaoh: Interestingly, the title Pharaoh is Jewish while the name Moses is Egyptian.
+And the world speaks the particular word Pharaoh, not from the Egyptian language, but from the Hebrew and because of the Bible which uses the word more than 200 times.
 This is a tiny example of the observation that all of human history, language, and knowledge is comprehensible only in light of God's Word.

-* The Jews likely gave the word "Goshen" to Egypt: As with pharaoh, another word that appears to have come from the Jews is the Hebrew word Goshen, which refers to a fertile region of the Nile delta.
+[And here's our 2014 Goshen comment.]
+As with pharaoh, another word that appears to have come from the Jews is the Hebrew word Goshen which refers to a fertile region of the Nile delta.
 At least by the time of Egypt's 26th dynasty (664 - 525 B.C.), Egyptians themselves called this area Gesem, which is the Septuagint’s Greek translation of Goshen.
+[2020 Note: The above brings this back historically to 1292 - 1213 B.C. in the Ramesside period of the 19th dynasty.]
 This word seems to "only [have] meaning through Hebrew, as if it were a word meaningful only to the Hebrews who settled there".
+[That observation has been removed from the Wikipedia article it was quoted from.]
 The Septuagint translation suggests the meaning "'cultivated'—comparing the Arabic root j-š-m, 'to labor.'"
 With the Jews giving to the world the words Pharaoh and Goshen, consider then how great the significance if it turned out that the Egyptian name Ramses also originated with them.

 * What If the Name Ramses Had a Similar Origin?
 Realizing, by the material above, the Hebrew origins for the words pharaoh and Goshen, though previously unthinkable, might another important Egyptian name have originated with Joseph?
 The name Ramses means born of Ra, the sun god.
 Early in Egypt's history, by the Fifth Dynasty (~2500 - 2350 B.C.) the Pharaoh was said to be the son of Ra.
 Yet for a thousand years, no city, region, or king was named Ramses.
 Joseph's initial years in Egypt led to his exaltation by Pharaoh.
 Easily he could then have described to his family this land by using an Egyptian term, "of him who was born of Ra", that is, the "the land of Rameses" (Gen. 47:11).
 That same chapter, Genesis 47, explains that even "the land became Pharaoh’s".
 So in the telling of those events, Egypt really had become "the land of Rameses".
 So, did Joseph coin that term?
 If the Jews were the ones who popularized this name, then the references to Ramses in Genesis 47:11 and Exodus 1:11 would not even be anachronisms.
 For then, as with Goshen and, stunningly, even the term Pharaoh itself, the Jews would be the source of the name Ramses too.
 Consider also the extensive archaeological evidence that a Semite people built and dwelt in Egypt's large delta city of Avaris, which city has been excavated from beneath the city of Ramses!
 Thus the New Kingdom's Ramses Dynasty may have taken it's name (like da Vinci, etc.), from the place of its origin, rather than the reverse.
 If ever established, of course, this would wreak havoc among Moses' critics.